tomlarse/PsCms/README.md

 # PsAcano
 Powershell implementation of the Acano API

+# This branch is here to run tests from dev before merging in to master.
+dev should be merged in to tests to run tests before being merged in to master.

 ## Introduction
 The Acano Server provides management access through an API exposed through HTTPS in the WebAdmin on the server.
 This API is thorughly documented at https://www.acano.com/publications/2015/09/Solution-API-Reference-R1_8.pdf